MJ Melendez Player Props: Royals vs. Marlins

 Marlins Pitching Rankings

+- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks fifth in the league.

-- The Marlins have a 4.33 team ERA that ranks 17th among all league pitching staffs.
+- The Marlins' 4.27 team ERA ranks 17th across all league pitching staffs.

-- His last time out was on Thursday against the San Diego Padres, when the lefty threw 5 1/3 innings, surrendering five earned runs while allowing four hits.
+- In his last outing on Friday against the Oakland Athletics, the right-hander threw six scoreless innings while surrendering four hits.

+- The 25-year-old has an ERA of 4.50, with 11.8 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .219 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.